hefmio/pyshp/README.md

     >>> targetName = w.save()
     >>> assert("shapefile_" in targetName)

+### File character encoding

+The file is encoded in utf-8 as default.
+You can specify a custom character encoding which is usefull in dealing with non-ascii characters.
+This is done by setting the parameter saveEncoding.

+    >>> w.save('shapefiles/test/line', saveEncoding='cp1252')

 ### Saving to File-Like Objects

 Just as you can read shapefiles from python file-like objects you can also